guardian/database-101/lessons/lesson-2.md

     (2, now() - interval '1 hour');
 ```

-*Note: we haven't applied any constraints here so it's possible to
+*Note: we haven't applied any constraints here so it's possible to add
-make mistakes.
-We'll look at constraints in the next lesson to fix
+invalid product_no's.
+We'll look at constraints in more detail in the
-this though.*
+next lesson to fix this though.
+If you are feeling enthusiastic you
+could add a foreign key constraint now though.*

 >**Exercise!** Using a subquery, select all products where there is a
 >matching order.